Ragini MMS 2: Production

 Sunny Leone, who plays female lead in Ragini MMS 2, says this movie is more commercial in nature than its prequel.

 Director Bhushan Patel says that there is a lot more sex, scares and a lot of glamour with the songs.
 The movie was scheduled to be released in the month of October 2013.
 However, Balaji Motion Pictures officially confirmed the release date, scheduled to be on 17 January 2014.
 The release date of the film was further postponed to 21 March 2014.

 Soundtrack

-The soundtrack of Ragini MMS 2 is composed by Meet Bros Anjjan, Yo Yo Honey Singh, Pranay Rijia & Chirantan Bhatt.
+The soundtrack of Ragini MMS 2 is composed by Meet Bros Anjjan, Yo Yo Honey Singh, Pranay Rijia and Chirrantan Bhatt.
+The soundtrack was released through T-Series on 7 March 2014, with the songs "Baby Doll" and "Chaar Botal Vodka" becoming chartbusters.

-The first song "Baby Doll" featuring Sunny Leone was released on YouTube receiving great response and went on to be a chartbuster.
-The song's video is heavily inspired by the track "Dance Again" by Jennifer Lopez from the album Dance Again...
-The Hits.
-The second song "Chaar Botal Vodka" featuring Sunny Leone along with Honey Singh was also a great success receiving more than 5 million views in 5 days.